Mission Control Jobs: Solid Queue Ops Setup

 Mission Control handles the "what's happening right now" and "fix this broken job" workflows.
 APM handles "how is our job system performing over time."

-If you haven’t set up Solid Queue yet, start with the setup guide.
-If you’re migrating from Sidekiq, the migration guide covers the full cutover process including how to handle the dashboard transition.
+If you haven't set up Solid Queue yet, start with the setup guide.
+If you're migrating from Sidekiq, the migration guide covers the cutover process, including the dashboard transition.